-Parameter Description Option.DatabasePreference Specifies which geocoding databases to use.
+Parameter Description DatabasePreference Specifies which geocoding databases to use.
 One of the following: PreferCustom Use both standard databases and custom databases, but give preference to candidates from custom databases.
 Use this option if you feel your custom database is superior to the standard database.
 PreferStandard Use both standard databases and custom databases, but give preference to candidates from standard databases.
 CustomOnly Use only custom databases.
 Ignore standard databases.
 StandardOnly Use only standard databases.
 Ignore custom databases.
 Both Use both standard databases and custom databases.
 In cases where candidates are returned from both, the standard database is preferred.
-Default.
-The results from a custom database have a "U" at the end of the result code.
-Results from an address database have an "A" at the end of the match score.
-For example: S5HPNTSCZA is a match score that comes from an address database, while S5HPNTSCZU comes from a custom database.
-For more information, see Result Codes for International Geocoding on page 44.
-Option.DatabaseSearchOrder The name of one or more database resources to use in the search process.
-Use the database name specified in the Management Console.
+Default. from an address da S5HPNTSCZA is a S5HPNTSCZU cor custom database have a "U" at the end of the result code.
+Results atabase have an "A" at the end of the match score.
+For example: a match score that comes from an address database, while nes from a custom database.
+For more information, see Result tional Geocoding on page 44.
+DatabaseSearchOrder The name of one or more database resources to use in the search process.
+It the database name specified in the Management Console.
 You can specify multiple database resources.
-If you specify more than one database, list them in order of preference.
-The order of the databases has an effect when there are close match candidates from different databases.
+If you specify more than one data list them in order of preference.
+The order of the databases has an effect when there are close match candida from different databases.
 The close matches that are returned come from the database that is first in the search list.
-Close matches from lower ranked databases are demoted to non-close matches.
-You can also use the order of the databases to perform fallback processing if you have an both an address point database and a street-level database installed for the country.
+Close matches from lower ranked database are demoted to non-close matches. have an both an ac the country.
+List the If the address cann You can also use the order of the databases to perform fallback processing if you have an both an address point database and a street-level database installed for the country.
 List the address point database first and the street database second.
 If the address cannot be geocoded to the address point level, the geocoder will attempt to geocode it to the street level.